-On the basis of the assessment carried out the Board of Directors of the Company, considering a.o. the impact of COVID-19, inflation, liquidity and refinancing, states that the assumption that the Group will continue as a going concern for a period of at least 12 months after the date of the preparation of the financial statements is justified.
+On the basis of the assessment carried out the Board of Directors of the Company, considering a.o. the impact geopolitical and economic uncertainty, states that the assumption that the Group will continue as a going concern for a period of at least 12 months after the date of the preparation of the financial statements is justified.